RedBearLab/Blend/README.md

 Troubleshooting
 ===============

-There are two possible causes of not able to upload sketches to your Blend Micro

-1. You may have forgotten to change/modify the main.cpp file.

-2. Fail to upload a complete sketch last time. (e.g. uploading and suddenly removing power source, then the board's USB will not work since the firmware inside the board is invalid)

-Recovery Procedure
+Recovery Procedure for Blend Micro sketch upload failing

-1. Modify the main.cpp as mentioned in the "Arduino IDE Setup" session shown above.

-2. Open the Blink sketch
+1. Open the Blink sketch

-3. Reset the board, it will enter to bootloader mode for 8 seconds (the LED - L will be flashing).
+2. Reset the board, it will enter to bootloader mode for 8 seconds (the LED - L will be flashing).

-4. During this 8-second period, select the COM port of the board in the Arduino IDE (Menu -> Tools -> Serial Port)
+3. During this 8-second period, select the COM port of the board in the Arduino IDE (Menu -> Tools -> Serial Port)

-5. Press "Compile and Upload" and then press the reset button on the board again, it should be able to load the sketch and fix the issue.
+4. Press "Compile and Upload" and then press the reset button on the board again, it should be able to load the sketch and fix the issue.

+Potential reasons for sketch upload failure

+1. Fail to upload a complete sketch last time. (e.g. uploading and suddenly removing power source, then the board's USB will not work since the firmware inside the board is invalid)

 Resources